Well, it’s official! Baby Step 3 is Complete!

 Little did I know that I would have to put my savings goal on pause due to news of an impending job loss coming up in May of 2018.
 So, I kicked my emergency plan into high gear because saving for a car was no longer a priority

-I saved $20,000 total.
-But, in full transparency I did not start completely from scratch.
+I saved $20,000 in total.
+But, in full transparency, I did not start completely from scratch.

 The $1,000 starter fund (Baby Step 1) was not enough for me to feel comfortable financially.
 While I paid down debt I maintained a larger emergency fund so that I could sleep easier at night.
 With two (then three) kids, a house, and a rental property, $1,000 doesn’t cover much.

-- Maintained a monthly budget in order to minimize overspending (not exciting right, but it works!)
+- Maintained a monthly budget in order to minimize overspending.
+It’s not exciting right, but it works!

-- Kept my personal and discretionary spending to a minimum in order to stash away more cash (with the exception of a much needed (debt free) vacation with the hubby to Mexico in June).
+- Kept my personal and discretionary spending to a minimum.
+I did this so that I could stash away more cash (with the exception of a much-needed, debt-free vacation with the hubby to Mexico in June).
 Hey, you gotta live, right?

 So…Baby Step 3 is complete, now what?